 CAMERA: STELLAR SHOTS, EVEN BETTER VIDEO

 The Samsung Galaxy Note 8 is a great camera.
-Last year’s Google Pixel is a great camera.
+Last year’sis a great camera.
 Apple used to have an untouchable lead in camera quality, but now many phones take excellent photos.
 And that’s why Apple has once again raised the bar on its camera.

 The 8 Plus includes a new sensor and image signal processor to go with its new A11 Bionic chip, promising richer colors, better low-light shots and faster autofocus.
 My photos generally turned out great.
 Low light gains aren’t as dramatic as I expected compared to the already excellent iPhone 7 Plus, but the photos I’ve been taking have generally looked phenomenal.